wahab-cide/loop-share-pre-/README.md

 ## Project Vision

-Loop merges the discovery mechanics of social media with the utility of ride sharing. **Anyone can post a ride** (origin → destination, time, seats, price) and **anyone nearby can book it**.
+Loop merges the discovery mechanics of social media with the utility of ride sharing. **Anyone can post a ride** (origin → destination, date, time, seats, price) and **anyone nearby can book it**.
 Comments are replaced with **driver reviews**, encouraging transparency and community trust.

 ---